SunJieMing/python-minicamp-homework-3/README.md

 5. Implement the `/enternew` route.
 This route should simply render `food.html`.

 6. Implement the `/addfood` route.
 This route should accept a `POST` request.
 This route should accept the form data sent from the `food.html` template and `INSERT` it into the database.
 Use the lecture code as a reference.
+Verify that you are correctly inserting the data into the database by uploading your `database.db` file to http://inloop.github.io/sqlite-viewer/.

 ---